-The reality is that you do not need to choose between MPLS or VPLS as these are usually carrier technologies that are hidden from the customer by the ISP.
-Each technology has its place and it is not typically a choice of one over the other.
-A reputable network provider will design your solution around your specific requirements – and never offer a solution before understanding your individual business needs.
+The reality is that you don’t need to choose between MPLS or VPLS, as these are usually carrier technologies that are hidden from the customer by the ISP.
+Each technology has its place and it isn’t typically a choice of one over the other.
+A reputable network provider will design your solution around your specific requirements — and never offer a solution before understanding your individual business needs.

 Bistech provides straightforward advice to make complex technical solutions simple.
 We tailor our services to every customer’s needs and have been providing MPLS, VPLS and converged MPLS & VPLS solutions for more than a decade.
 Call us for a no-obligation discussion on 03330 11 22 55.